 Michigan’s Sunset Coast Road Trip

-Take an extraordinary drive along Michigan’s Sunset Coast.
+One of the best road trips is to take an extraordinary drive along Michigan’s Sunset Coast.
 Explore small and large towns, climb Sleeping Bear Dunes, named the most beautiful place in the USA, and stop at countless award-winning beaches, many with lighthouses.

 Start at the bottom left of the mitten state.
 In South Haven, swim at 3 beaches, visit the Michigan Maritime Museum and take a sunset cruise, and get your fill of myriad flavors at Sherman’s Ice Cream, which just celebrated its 100th birthday.